vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 wretched, dispelling the afflictions of devotees, in all ways worthy, blessed Lord;

-When gods and demons burnt in the deadly Kālak¯uta’s fury, keeping
+When gods and demons burnt in the deadly Kālakūta’s fury, keeping

 your vow you drank that poison; When the horrid demon made sorrowful the world, you struck him and his three cities with one arrow down;